Originally posted on 7 August 2023, updated 7 January 2025

 One Principal told the House of Commons Health and Social Care Committee in June that she estimates that around 25% of students at the school were vaping which poses a serious disruption, health and fire risk to the school.

-The rise in detection technology is not only helping to detect the use of vapes to mitigate risk in schools, but also in waste centres up and down the country.
+The rise in detection technology is not only helping to detect the use of vapes to mitigate risk in schools but also in waste and recycling centres up and down the country.

 The Guardian produced an article highlighting the risk of vape fires in waste centres when they are disposed of incorrectly and damaged in the process.